jreisinger/jreisinger.github.io/cv.md

   in collaboration with developers and testers.
 * Writing automation scripts in Unix shell and Perl.
 * Project delivery management.

+Auditor
+at Slovenske elektrarne, an Enel Group company [Bratislava, 2006 - 2008]
+* Performing audits and risk analysis in IT and financial areas (SOX).

 Unix Support Specialist
 at Hewlett-Packard [Bratislava, 2004 - 2004]